|Nutrition Facts (per serving)|

 Peanut butter blossoms were invented in 1957 by Freda Strasel Smith when she entered her recipe in a Pillsbury Bake-Off Contest.
 Stasel's treats were originally named "Black Eyed Susans."
 You may be surprised to learn she did not win, but her fan-favorite recipe went on to become one of the most popular holiday cookies.

-Though our recipe couldn't be simpler, we have some hot tips to insure the end result is just as tasty.
+Though our recipe couldn't be simpler, we have some hot tips to ensure the end result is just as tasty.
 Don't skip on chilling the cookie dough after assembling to help the cookies keep their puffy shape while baking.
 When removing the cookies from the oven, it is important to immediately place the kisses on top, so they adhere to the warm cookies.
 Most importantly, get the kids in on the action as they will love to help just as much as they love to gobble up these treats.

 Peanut butter blossoms are truly a fantastic and oh-so-easy recipe to enjoy year round whether as an after-school treat, a late-night treat, or a sweet homemade gift for loved ones.